Nervous-system profile · Free self-check

 How scientific is this?

-The profile is informed by three established models of nervous-system regulation: polyvagal theory (Porges), predictive regulation (active inference, Friston) and allostasis (McEwen).
+The profile is informed by several models of stress regulation, above all allostasis (McEwen) and predictive regulation (active inference, Friston), supplemented by an autonomic state model as a clinical image.
 It is a well-founded self-awareness aid, not a lab test and not a validated diagnostic instrument.

 What happens after the result?